microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

     - **Logical Disk F: Disk Bytes/Sec**: This is your measure for I/O throughput.
     - **Logical Disk F: Disk Transfer/Sec**: This is your measure for IOPS.

+2. From a Powershell command prompt change context to the **`<user>`\Downloads\cloudsqlworkshop-1.0-beta\cloudsqlworkshop-1.0-beta\cloudsqlworkshop\04_Optimize_SQL_AzureVM** folder
-2. Run **workload.cmd** from a Powershell prompt from the cloudsqlworkshop\optimizevm folder to run the workload which will take about a minute.
+1. Run **workload.cmd** from a Powershell prompt to run the workload which will take about a minute.
-3. During the workload run observe the values for the perfmon counters.
+1. During the workload run observe the values for the perfmon counters.
 Verify this meets the requirements for storage performance.

 ### Answers for the exercise